• Post author:

 • better for those who have a friend they can play these dice with (friends or family members who are also learning the language)

-Get Dice Game
+โžก Get the Dice Game here & start playing.

-Storytelling cards with images help you to be more flexible in using the language and new words.
-Can you relate to the situation when you’re in a foreign country, trying to speak that language (you’ve been learning for ages at school)… but once you’re there, the words simply don’t come to your mind, or you’re afraid of speaking because you feel like you’ll mess the sentences up?
+Can you relate to the situation when you’re in a foreign country, trying to speak that language (you’ve been learning for ages at school)โ€ฆ but once you’re there, the words simply don’t come to your mind, or you’re afraid of speaking because you feel like you’ll mess the sentences up?

 Yes, I know, I’ve been there too.